atsushieno/uapmd/external/remidy/docs/PLUGIN_ID_AND_CATALOG.md

 Remidy has a clear objectives on its plugin identification system that most of the existing plugins do not meet.
 The key concepts are:

-1. instantiation: we must be able to instantiate a plugin from an identifier
+1. **instantiation**: we must be able to instantiate a plugin from an identifier
-2. fast instantiation: we should be able to instantiate a plugin without scanning all the installed plugins on the system every time
+2. **fast instantiation**: we should be able to instantiate a plugin without scanning all the installed plugins on the system every time
-3. globally identifiable: an identifier should be resilient against file system changes
+3. **globally identifiable**: an identifier should be resilient against file system changes
-4. consistent: like a cool URL never changes, a plugin of the same identifier should maintain backward compatibility of its audio/MIDI outputs.
+4. **consistent**: like a cool URL never changes, a plugin of the same identifier should maintain backward compatibility of its audio/MIDI outputs.
-5. fast scanning: each plugin format provides optimal way to scan plugin so that users can quickly identify which to instantiate, and multi-format wrappers like Remidy should not block their efficient design.
+5. **fast scanning**: each plugin format provides optimal way to scan plugin so that users can quickly identify which to instantiate, and multi-format wrappers like Remidy should not block their efficient design.
-6. platform-agnostic: the identifier should work for a plugin that works across multiple platforms.
+6. **platform-agnostic**: the identifier should work for a plugin that works across multiple platforms.
-7. **format-agnostic**: the identifier should work for a plugin states work across multiple formats
+7. **format-agnostic**: the identifier should work for a plugin whose states work across multiple formats

 ### instantiation